• Skip to main content

 Teacher shortages have ravaged a handful of states more drastically than others.
 Fortunately, many states are taking a proactive approach and offering additional incentives to attract new hires.
 There are many career opportunities for teachers, especially those willing to relocate.

-Below, you will find vital information on the top ten states with the highest teacher shortages.
+Below, you will find vital information on the top ten states with massive teacher shortages reaching crisis levels.
 We address everything from certification requirements, median pay, and career outlook.
 Using this information, you can find an ideal environment to begin a rewarding career in education.

-Top 10 States with the Highest Teacher Shortages
+Top 10 States with the Worst Teacher Shortages

 1. California